2018–19 Stoke City F.C. season: August

 Stoke began the campaign away at Leeds United and made a terrible start, being well beat 3–1.
 Stoke were 2–0 down at half time with goals from Mateusz Klich and Pablo Hernández.
 Stoke pulled one back with Benik Afobe scoring a penalty but a Liam Cooper header ensured a Leeds win.
 City's first home match ended in a 1–1 draw against Brentford.
-Afobe scored for Stoke capitalising on a mistake from Chris Mepham and keeper Daniel Bentley.
+Afobe scored for Stoke capitalising on a mistake from Chris Mepham and keeper Dan Bentley.
 Stoke were unimpressive throughout the match and Brentford earned a deserved point thanks to an Ollie Watkins strike.
 After the match Rowett said that some of his players "need to wake up".
 Stoke drew again this time 2–2 at Preston North End.
 Preston took the lead through a Paul Gallagher penalty after Tom Edwards had handled in the area.
 Stoke responded immediately with Erik Pieters scoring a rare goal however Graham Burke fired North End back in front just before half time.
 Peter Crouch rescued a point for Stoke with a towering header.
 Stoke were then easily beaten 3–0 at home by Wigan Athletic.
 Rowett made several changes to his team for the visit of Hull City.
 Stoke were able to gain their first win of the season with goals from James McClean and an own goal from Tigers defender Jordy de Wijs.